antserrano/Feature-detection-and-matching/README.md

 Computer Vision assignments

-This assignment makes use of the SIFT descriptor [1] in order to match descriptors from two images afterwards.
+This assignment makes use of the SIFT descriptor [1].
+Specifically, descriptors from two images are gotten and afterwards they are match following two methods (brute force and knnMatch).

+Lastly, a mosaic is created by using descriptors and homographies.

-OpenCV (artificial vision library) is used as well.
+OpenCV (artificial vision library) is used in this assignment.